ShockSoc/ShockSoc.github.io/README.md

 To generate a static site with Frozen-Flask, run `python3 shock.py build`, and the files will be placed in the "build" directory.

 ### Deploying ###
-Deployment is through a Github Action on push to `master`, which runs `deploy.sh` to build the site then push the built files to the "gh-deploy" branch.
+Deployment is through a Github Action on push to `master`, which runs `deploy.sh` to build the site then push the built files to the `gh-deploy` branch.